VeerShah0083/VeerShah0083/README.md

 ## **My Experiences**
 <details>
 <summary>Xtract 2.0</summary>
-A 6hr Machine Learning and Data science hackathon where put our learning on to a test
+A 6hr Machine Learning and Data science hackathon where we put all our learnings into test
 </details>

 ## **My Tech Stack**